Jcbnunez/uvm-fqr/Lectures/Lect4_Natural_selection.md

 * $a$ is a lower yield allele

 ### The simplest possible case --> one "null" allele
 One that produces "nothing", or no product in relationship to the other allele.
 In this case, having two copies of $a$ would imply a null genotype.
 Yet, any genotype with at least one copy of $A$ will have suffient gene dossage regardless of the number of copies: $AA$ or $Aa$.
+We call this a case where $a$ is recessive.
 For example:

 |parameter|$AA$|$Aa$|$aa$|
 |--|--|--|--|